Overview

 Primary Legislation

-Parliament can amend or repeal retained EU law through new Acts, following traditional procedures including debate and scrutiny.
+Parliament can amend or repeal retained EU law through the enactment of new Acts, following the standard legislative process involving both Houses and receiving Royal Assent.

 Secondary Legislation